tessamcdonnel/STAT-217-R-Course/chapter4.md

 `sample(dataset$variable, number)`

-In this exerceise we'll using another built-in R dataset called `ChickWeight` which contains data from an experiment on the effect of diet on chicks.
+In this exercise we'll be using another built-in R dataset called `ChickWeight` which contains data from an experiment on the effect of diet on chicks.

 - There are 4 variables in the data set: `weight`, `Time`, `Chick`, and `Diet`.
 - This data set is already in your workspace so if you type  `ChickWeight` into your R console, the entire data will come up in the output.